When are property taxes due in Silicon Valley?

 This is Silicon Valley and really we ought to be able to get that calculated at closing, but for some reason, the systems in place cannot seem to muster it.

-*If there’s a decline in value such as we saw in The Great Recession, people may appeal their assessed rate and get a lower tax rate.
+*If there’s a decline in value since a home was purchased, home owners may appeal their assessed rate and get a lower tax rate.
 When values rise again, the 2% constraints will not be in place as such.
 Real estate property taxes can jump up a lot, but not more than if they had been climbing 2% per year during the correction.
+But during the “down” time, your property taxes may be reduced.